Journalists Are Suing Over Hurricane Maria Death Statistics

-After investigations from BuzzFeed News and other outlets reporting that the death toll in Puerto Rico after Hurricane Maria was significantly under-counted, the Center for Investigative Journalism (CPI) has sued the island's Demographic Registry for failing to provide statistical updates on deaths in the months following the storm.
+After investigations from BuzzFeed News and other outlets reporting that the death toll in Puerto Rico after Hurricane Maria was significantly undercounted, the Center for Investigative Journalism (CPI) has sued the island's Demographic Registry for failing to provide statistical updates on deaths in the months following the storm.

 The organization is citing a right to “public information and high public interest for Puerto Rico,” LatinoUSA first reported, and calls for the head of the registry to provide “the total number of 2017 deaths in an updated database, as well as detailed death certificate information since September 18, 2017, including burial and cremation requests to funeral homes and government agencies.”